 The institute awards letter grades in recognition for academic performance in each course.
-Grade points are assigned to each academic performance grade, with the exception of S or U, and used to calculate a Grade Point Average (GPA) for each student.
+Grade points are assigned to each academic performance grade, with the exception of P or F, and used to calculate a Grade Point Average (GPA) for each student.
 The institute considers a grade of "C" to be the minimum passing grade for doctoral courses.
 Students earning a grade below the minimum must repeat the course or take an alternate course as described below.
 Students are required to have a minimum of a 3.0 cumulative GPA to qualify for graduation.

 Administrative course codes are entered instead of a letter grade when a student does not pay for a completed course, or retakes a course.
-Administrative course codes do not contribute to the calculation of the GPA.
+Administrative course codes do not contribute to the calculation of the GPA but may apply as a course attempt under Satisfactory Academic Progress.